Masahiko Amakasu: Biography

 The judge was even more lenient.
 Amakasu was sentenced to ten years in prison with hard labour, and IJA sergeant Keijiro Mori was sentenced to three years in prison with hard labour as an accomplice.
-The other three men were acquitted, two on the grounds of superior orders, and the other due to insufficient evidence.
+The other three men were acquitted, two on the grounds of obeying superior orders, and the other due to insufficient evidence.
 In August 1924, Amakasu's sentence was reduced to 7 years and six months.
 However, he was released from prison in October 1926, due to a general amnesty proclaimed in celebration of the ascension of Hirohito as Emperor of Japan.

 After his release, Amakasu was sent to France to study by the Japanese Army from July 1927.
 While in France, he became acquainted with the noted artist Tsuguharu Foujita.
 He returned to Japan in 1930, but almost immediately relocated to Mukden in Manchuria, where he worked under Japanese spymaster Kenji Doihara to manage the Japanese Army's increasing involvement in opium production and smuggling into China.
-After Manchurian Incident, he relocated to Harbin, where he was involved in the effort to smuggle ex-Qing emperor Puyi from the foreign concession in Tianjin into Manchuria, where he would become the puppet ruler of the new state of Manchukuo.
+After the Manchurian Incident, he relocated to Harbin, where he was involved in the effort to smuggle ex-Qing emperor Puyi from the foreign concession in Tianjin into Manchuria, where he would become the figurehead of the new state of Manchukuo.
 When Puyi landed in Port Arthur in November 1931, it was Amakasu who greeted him at the dock and escorted him to the train that took him to the Yamato Hotel.
-While on the train, Amakasu boasted to Puyi about how he had killed Itō, Ōsugi and Tachibana because they were "enemies of the Emperor", and that he would gladly kill Puyi himself if he should prove to be an "enemy of the Emperor".
-In Manchukuo, Amakasu helped establish the civilian police force in the new capital of Xinjing, as the city of Changchun had been renamed.
+In Manchukuo, Amakasu served briefly as chief of police and helped establish the civilian police force in the new capital of Xinjing, as the city of Changchun had been renamed.
 During his time in Manchukuo, Amakasu was notorious for his brutality, and the American historian Louise Young described Amakasu as a "sadistic" man who enjoyed torturing and killing people.
-In 1934, at Puyi's coronation as Emperor of Manchukuo, Amakasu again played the role of Puyi's minder under the guise of serving as the director of the film crew that recorded the coronation.
 After the Marco Polo Bridge Incident in 1937, which marked the beginning of the war with China, Amakasu played a prominent role in undercover operations against China.

 In 1939, with the support of Nobusuke Kishi, he was named the head of Manchukuo Film Association, which was one of the main propaganda vehicles for the Kwantung Army to boost public support for Manchukuo and for the war effort against the Kuomintang government of China.
 Amakasu strove hard to improve the quality of the works produced, traveling to Germany to acquire the latest movie cameras and production techniques, and inviting noted Japanese movie stars, directors and conductors (such as Takashi Asahina) to visit Manchukuo and to participate in his productions.
-His efforts were instrumental in launching the career of Yoshiko Ōtaka, better known as "Ri Kōran" in Japanese.
+His efforts were instrumental in launching the career of Yoshiko Yamaguchi.